FejixGUI/fejix/README.md

-# Fejix - cross-platform graphical client library
+# Fejix - a graphical client library

-Fejix is a cross-platform C99 base library for clients of graphical shells.
+Fejix is a cross-platform low-level C99 library base for clients of graphical shells.
-Its goal is to wrap graphical shell protocols (Windows API, Wayland, X11 etc.) to provide a common base for GUI toolkits.
+Its goal is to wrap graphical shell protocols (Windows API, Wayland, X11 etc.) to provide a common base for cross-platform GUI toolkits, game engines and other tools.

 Fejix can perform tasks like window management, graphical API initialisation, input and more.